FDNY mourns loss of firefighter Timothy Klein who died battling Canarsie fire

 Klein is the 1,157th member of the FDNY to die in the line of duty.

+"His family has a rich history of service with the FDNY.
+His father was on the job, and he has multiple other family members on the job serving today.
+Our heart is with the members of 257 and 170 who have lost their brother today," said Laura Kavanagh, FDNY Commissioner.
+"And most of all our hearts are with the Klein family who are experiencing the worst day of their lives and we ask they be in your prayers."

-Klein is a resident of Queens, and is survived by his father, retired FDNY firefighter Patrick Klein, his mother Diane, and his three sisters.
+Klein is a resident of Queens, and is survived by his father, retired FDNY firefighter Patrick Klein, his mother Diane, a sister and several brothers.

 The last member of the FDNY to die in the line of duty was Jesse Gerhard, who died on February 16, 2022.